 Ulla has been a leader in the domestic and family violence sector for over 20 years, both in Australia and in Europe.
 She was instrumental in developing an integrated domestic and family violence approach and framework in Finland and is now leading the implementation of a whole of family response to domestic and family violence on the Mid North Coast.

-Ulla is a member of the Men’s Behaviour Change Network and is currently building upon her Certificate in Men’s Behaviour Change by completing a Graduate Certificate in MBC.
+Ulla is a member of the Men’s Behaviour Change Network and is completing a Graduate Certificate in Men's Behaviour Change.
 She has been championing for Men’s Behaviour Change programs for much of her career, believing that working with men is a critical part of eliminating domestic and family violence.
 She shared MBC knowledge in Spain and Portugal and is at the helm of the redevelopment of Liberty’s own Men’s Behaviour Change approach.

 Ulla’s considered, curious approach and high level of self-mastery makes her an expert group facilitator and she leads a team of staff to instill the same passion, vision and expertise.

 Tracy is a Chartered Accountant with an extensive background in the small business sector.
 She holds a Bachelor of Business and a Masters of Business Administration.

 Prior to commencing her role with Liberty, Tracy gained valuable experience in the community services sector in a similar role with another not-for-profit organisation.

 Her finance experience spans two decades, having worked in Public Practice providing tax, accounting and audit services, including her own Accounting firm which specialised in small business.
 Roles as the Financial Controller for two local Credit Unions round out her experience.